vashtileonie/Vashti_Bauson-Stratpoint/README.md

 # Mini Project 2
 ---
-Simple book library system that incorporates the 3 OOP principles: Inheritance, Encapsulation, and Polymorphism.
+A simple book library system that incorporates the 3 OOP principles: Inheritance, Encapsulation, and Polymorphism.
+It handles two different book types: E-Books and Physical Books.

 ## How to Build